• Skip to main content

 • Tweet

 Does your child struggle with learning to read?
 I am happy to have an expert with helpful advice for just that today.
 Dana Stahl, M.Ed. grew up with learning disabilities and became a learning specialist to help children with learning issues reach their social-emotional and academic potential.
 Stahl’s practice, Educational Alternatives, LLC, focuses on educational advice, advocacy, and school placements.
-She has also just authored a new book, The ABCs of Learning Issues, (affiliate link below) and I am so excited to have here share with us some practical reading decoding strategies that may help your child learn to read more successfully.
+She has also just authored a new book, The ABCs of Learning Issues, (affiliate link below).
+I am so excited to have her share with us about the science of reading decoding strategies and provide practical tips that may help your child learn to read more successfully.

 What Happens When Learning to Read is a Continual Struggle for Your Child?